rccordell/s25bbb/pages/assignments/book-project.md

 On the companion website to her book, _The Book_, which we will read together in our course, Amaranth Borsuk [collects definitions of the word “book”](https://t-h-e-b-o-o-k.com/definitions/) from authors, publishers, bookmakers, artists, and many others.
 These definitions do not all agree, and in fact the point of this collection is to push readers to consider many possibilities for this familiar form.

-By Friday, February 24, you will choose one definition of "the book" from this website that you hope to engage in your project.
+By Thursday, February 6, you will choose one definition of "the book" from this website that you hope to engage in your project.
 You may choose a definition you hope your project will embody, or you may choose a definition you hope your project will reject, but you should choose a definition that prompts thought as you begin developing your project.
-You will submit a brief reflection that does the following:
+You should transcribe your chosen definition [in your commonplace book](/pages/assignments/commonplace-book/) and then briefly does the following there:

 1. Answer the questions: who wrote your chosen definition?
 What do they do?
 How does their art, research, or other work intersect with the book, and how might that work help us understand their definition of “the book?”
-2. Unpacks the definition, explaining the reasons you find it compelling—or, by contrast the reasons you find it unsatisfying.
+2. Unpacks the definition, explaining the reasons you find it compelling—or, by contrast, the reasons you find it unsatisfying.

 ### 2. Proposal

-By Friday, March 10—essentially, just before spring break—you will submit a proposal outlining the book project you hope to complete, as well as the steps required to do so.
+By Monday, March 24—essentially, just after we return from spring break—you will submit a proposal outlining the book project you hope to complete, as well as the steps required to do so.

 Regardless of how they are prepared, each proposal should describe: